czolbem/chess_inventory/README.md

 ### Prerequisites

-This project depends on Python 3.11.2.
-Installation instructions can be found here: https://www.python.org
+* Python 3.11.2: Installation instructions can be found here: https://www.python.org
+* Node.js 18.15.0: Installation instructions can be found here: https://nodejs.org/en

 The project should be OS independent but has only been tested on Windows 10.